lgviii/PillServicesPythonEnv/ocr/README.md

 # OCR
-Contains functionality used to generate predictions and do batch accuracy testing for EasyOCR, keras-ocr, and PyTesseract libraries.
+This subfolder contains functionality used to generate predictions and do batch accuracy testing for EasyOCR, keras-ocr, and PyTesseract libraries.

 Note that all the scripts are written to run on my home system, so the paths in the accuracy modules are set to my